Azure/azure-sphere-gallery/Grove_16x2_RGB_LCD/README.md

 - An Azure Sphere-based device with development features (see [Get started with Azure Sphere](https://azure.microsoft.com/en-us/services/azure-sphere/get-started/) for more information).
 - Setup a development environment for Azure Sphere (see [Quickstarts to set up your Azure Sphere device](https://docs.microsoft.com/en-us/azure-sphere/install/overview) for more information).

-Note that the Azure Sphere High Level application is configured for the 21.01 SDK release.
+Note that the Azure Sphere High Level application is configured for the 21.04 SDK release.

 ## How to use

-The 'display driver' for the 16x2 Seeed LCD RGB display is based on the [Python Seeed LCD RGB Wiki sample code](https://wiki.seeedstudio.com/Grove-LCD_RGB_Backlight/).
+The 'display driver' for the Grove 16x2 RGB LCD display is based on the [Python Seeed LCD RGB Wiki sample code](https://wiki.seeedstudio.com/Grove-LCD_RGB_Backlight/).

 The display driver exposes three functions, usage is demonstrated below: